advnat22/SC2002/README.md

 ---

 ## Introduction
-The **Internship Management System (IMS)** is a Java-based Command Line Interface (CLI) application designed to manage internship placements between students, company representatives, and the career center.
+The **Internship Management System (IMS)** is a Java-based Command Line Interface (CLI) application designed to allow students, company representatives and career center staff to manage internship placements, applications and approvals.

-Developed as part of the **SC2002 Object-Oriented Design & Programming** module, our system demonstrates key OOP principles such as encapsulation, abstraction, inheritance, and polymorphism.
+The system was developed as part of **SC2002 Object-Oriented Design & Programming** module, demonstrating key Object-Oriented Programming (OOP) principles such as encapsulation, abstraction, inheritance, and polymorphism.

 ---